 Personal lending includes advances to customers for asset purchase, such as residential property and motor vehicles, where the loans are typically secured on the assets being acquired.
-The group also offers loans secured on existing assets; unsecured lending products such as overdrafts, credit cards and payroll loans; and debt consolidation loans which may be secured or unsecured.
+The group also offers loans secured on existing assets and unsecured lending products such as overdrafts, credit cards and payroll loans.

-During 2012, the growth strategy continued to focus on higher quality accounts, particularly employees of companies that have remained strong through the recent history.
-At a portfolio level, loan impairment charges reduced from prior year levels as the economic situation stabilised.
-The portfolio primarily consists of seasoned accounts, that have managed to maintain payments throughout the downturn, and recent originations that passed through a strong credit criterion.
+During 2013, the growth strategy continued to focus on higher quality accounts, particularly employees of companies that have remained strong through the recent history.
+At a portfolio level, loan impairment charges reduced from prior year levels as the economic situation stabilised and collateral value improved.
+The portfolio primarily consists of seasoned accounts, that have managed to maintain payments throughout the downturn, and recent originations that passed minimum credit risk criterion.